somsubhra88/Obsidian-Vault/Tutorials/Docker/Creating and Running.md

 ```

 -d flag means detached mode
--it flag to make it as a interactive mode
+-it flag to make it as an interactive mode